-Recommendation 5: Encourage the use of community-based diversion as the primary approach to justice-involvement.
+Recommendation 5: Encourage and support in every way the use of community-based diversion as the primary approach to justice system-involvement; detention should be a last resort.

-As soon as a young person has contact with the juvenile justice system the goal should be figuring out how to successfully get them out of the system.
+As soon as a young person has contact with the juvenile justice system the goal should be

+TOO MANY AVENUES TO PROBATION SUPERVISION AND NOT ENOUGH COMMUNITY-BASED DIVERSION OPTIONS figuring out how to successfully get them out of the system.
 Prioritizing diversion has been shown to positively impact youth of color given their increased likelihood of juvenile justice contact and disproportionate risk for more severe sanctions (XX).
 If a youth can't be diverted away from the system initially, the system must continue to work to successfully transition each youth out of the system no matter where they are in the system.
 The best way to do that is with community-based organizations not through informal or formal probation.
 Community-based organizations are more likely to hire those with lived experience, who can address the root causes of trauma and focus on healing and mentoring in order for youth to thrive.